 While it came as a surprise to many, not everyone really supported the idea of having a value-added tax enforced on freelancers.
-However, the new regulations have actually come with a number of benefits for the individual freelancers.
+However, the new regulations have actually come with a number of benefits for individual freelancers.

 - Increased freelancer – client trust

 One of the major hindrances to creating a good relationship between clients and freelancers is trust.
 No one really trusts the other.
-When a freelancer is VAT compliant, this will make the client trust them and be more willing to conduct more businesses with them.
+When a freelancer is a VAT compliant, this will make the client trust them and be more willing to conduct more businesses with them.
 This method is also used to eliminate scammers who are found all over on the internet, in the name of freelancers, yet their main work is to con unsuspecting clients.
 Getting to tax freelancers will also protect legitimate freelancers from those scammers.

 - Ability to levy taxes

-A TRN number which you receive after registering for VAT makes it possible for you to levy the tax on your work.
+A TRN number that you receive after registering for VAT makes it possible for you to levy the tax on your work.
 The tax, which is levied from your clients, is directly paid to the government.
 Another good thing is that you only pay taxes on the profits you made or in other words, added value.

 What does this mean for freelancers?

 Freelancing is gaining track as time goes by and governments all over the world are trying to regulate the business through taxations.
-This, as experienced in the case of UAE, has really changed how freelancers now conduct their business.
+This, as experienced in the case of the U.A.E., has really changed how freelancers now conduct their business.
 Right now, there is increased VAT compliance by the individuals who have to follow some processes in order to remain in business.
 Unlike in other countries, freelancers from the UAE are now encouraged to properly create and manage their financial records for the purpose of taxing.

 After a freelancing business has been registered with the government, the individual is given a TRN number which they ought to mention on every invoice.
-For transparency purposes, the freelancers from the UAE are now required by law to provide the VAT invoices to their clients.
+For transparency purposes, freelancers from the UAE are now required by law to provide VAT invoices to their clients.